 - Our Student Councils are elected by class peers and their contributions inform many whole-school decisions, highlight the respect we all hold for the views of all of our students

 - Endeavour is celebrated with awards event throughout the year and with our Superlearners, who are selected each term for their hard work and commitment to school life

-• Enrichment activities are also key to our school and embrace the CARE values.
+- Enrichment activities are also key to our school and embrace the CARE values.
 Alongside clubs as diverse as STEM and Japanese, recent successes have included the Christmas Carol Concert held at our local church, North’s Got Talent and Sixth-Form Fashion Show, as well as sporting activities including football, basketball, netball and cross country.
 We are also proud to be supporting the This Girl Can campaign.
 Furthermore, trips form a vital part of fostering our values.
-Other activities have included London Musicals Trip, learning about different climates and cultures at Chester Zoo, and a visit to Islamic Exhibition Centre and Ghamkol Sharif Mosque.
+Other activities have included London Musicals Trip, learning about different climates and cultures at Chester Zoo, and a visit to the Islamic Exhibition Centre and Ghamkol Sharif Mosque.
 We also have a bi-annual ski and New York trips, an active Duke of Edinburgh scheme, an award-winning Young Enterprise team, Rotary-winning debaters and award-winning participation in the NCS scheme.